gleam-lang/website/cheatsheets/gleam-for-go-users.md

 ### Case

-Case is one of the most used control flow in Gleam.
-It can be seen as a switch statement on steroids.
+Case is how control flow is done in Gleam.
+It can be seen as a switch statement with extra abilities.
 It provides a terse way to match a value type to an expression.
 It is also used to replace `if`/`else` statements.

 #### Go